About the UofL Sustainability Council

 Among other things, the Council will:

-- Oversee the work of three subcommittees (Education & Research; Operations; Administration, Finance & Outreach) on sustainability initiatives
+- Oversee the work of four subcommittees (Education & Research; Operations; Planning & Administration; and Engagement) on sustainability initiatives

-- Develop and review policies to recommend for implementation to President Ramsey and me
+- Develop and review policies to recommend for implementation to the President and Provost

 - Set metrics and provide oversight to measure progress using the categories in the AASHE Sustainability Tracking, Assessment and Rating System (STARS) and in other important areas